Starbix/dockerimages/nextcloud/README.md

 You can update everything with `docker-compose pull` followed by `docker-compose up -d`.

 ### How to configure Redis
-Redis can be used for distributed and file locking cache, alongside with APCu (local cache), thus making Nextcloud even more faster.
-As PHP redis extension is already included, all you have to is to deploy a redis server (you can do as above with docker-compose) and bind it to nextcloud in your config.php file :
+Redis can be used for distributed and file locking cache, alongside with APCu (local cache), thus making Nextcloud even faster.
+As PHP redis extension is already included, all you have to is to deploy a redis server (you can do as above with docker-compose) and bind it to Nextcloud in your config.php file :

 ```
+'memcache.local' => '\OC\Memcache\APCu',
 'memcache.distributed' => '\OC\Memcache\Redis',
 'memcache.locking' => '\OC\Memcache\Redis',
-'memcache.local' => '\OC\Memcache\APCu',
 'redis' => array(
    'host' => 'redis',
    'port' => 6379,